imixs/imixs-saga/README.md

 Imixs-Microservice also provides a docker image.
 This makes is easy to run Imixs-Microservice in a Docker container.
 To build the docker file follow these steps:

-1. Build imixs-microservice thrugh maven build tool
+1. Build imixs-microservice with maven
-2. install the Docker container locally
+2. Build the Docker container
-3. start the microservice
+3. Start the microservice

 ### 1. Build imixs-microservice